Master of Eng. in Automation & IT

 Students can

-• optimize technical systems
+• develop mathematical models for technical systems

 by